 There are three compulsory components of every VCAL program:

 VCAL Students do not choose their own school subjects.
-During three days of the week, students attend school to study Literacy, Numeracy, Personal Development Skills, and Work Related Skills and Events.
-One day a week VCAL students undertake their chosen VET course and on another day they go to work attend a Work Placement.
+During three days of the week, students attend school to study Literacy, Numeracy, Personal Development Skills, and Work Related Skills.
+One day a week VCAL students undertake their chosen VET course and on another day they go to work to attend a Work Placement.